AnhVanGiang/pybooks/README.md

                         Only get results above the threshold amount -l LOG, --log LOG     Print out the process
-  -s SHOW, --show SHOW  Show result at the end of running -br BREAKAT, --breakat BREAKAT
+  -s SHOW, --show SHOW  Show result at the end of running -br BREAK_AT, --break-at BREAK_AT
-                        Stop when encountered a book with accuracy higher than or equal to this number
+                        Stop when encounter a book with accuracy higher than or equal to this number
+  -m METHOD, --method METHOD
+                        Choose a book evaluation method

 ```

 ### LICENSE